-Activity diagrams are mainly used as a flow chart consists of activities performed by the system.
-But activity diagram are not exactly a flow chart as they have some additional capabilities.
-These additional capabilities include branching, parallel flow, swimlane etc.
+Activity diagrams are mainly used as a flowchart that consists of activities performed by the system.
+Activity diagrams are not exactly flowcharts as they have some additional capabilities.
+These additional capabilities include branching, parallel flow, swimlane, etc.

-So before drawing an activity diagram we should identify the following elements:
+Before drawing an activity diagram, we should identify the following elements −

-The following is an example of an activity diagram for order management system.
-In the diagram four activities are identified which are associated with conditions.
+Following is an example of an activity diagram for order management system.
+In the diagram, four activities are identified which are associated with conditions.
 One important point should be clearly understood that an activity diagram cannot be exactly matched with the code.
-The activity diagram is made to understand the flow of activities and mainly used by the business users.
+The activity diagram is made to understand the flow of activities and is mainly used by the business users

-The following diagram is drawn with the four main activities:
+Following diagram is drawn with the four main activities −

 The basic usage of activity diagram is similar to other four UML diagrams.
 The specific usage is to model the control flow from one activity to another.
 This control flow does not include messages.

-The activity diagram is suitable for modeling the activity flow of the system.
+Activity diagram is suitable for modeling the activity flow of the system.
 An application can have multiple systems.
-Activity diagram also captures these systems and describes flow from one system to another.
+Activity diagram also captures these systems and describes the flow from one system to another.
 This specific usage is not available in other diagrams.
-These systems can be database, external queues or any other system.
+These systems can be database, external queues, or any other system.

-Now we will look into the practical applications of the activity diagram.
-From the above discussion it is clear that an activity diagram is drawn from a very high level.
+We will now look into the practical applications of the activity diagram.
+From the above discussion, it is clear that an activity diagram is drawn from a very high level.
 So it gives high level view of a system.
 This high level view is mainly for business users or any other person who is not a technical person.

 This diagram is used to model the activities which are nothing but business requirements.
-So the diagram has more impact on business understanding rather implementation details.
+The diagram has more impact on business understanding rather than on implementation details.

 Modeling work flow by using activities.